-Lean Six Sigma Green and Black Belt Training is often criticized.
-Good management is about making choices, so a decision not to do something should be analysed as closely as a decision to do something.
+Lean Six Sigma is often criticized.
+Good management is about making choices, so a decision not to do something should be analyzed as closely as a decision to do something.
 When considering the decision to invest in Lean Six Sigma training, a sponsoring organization needs to overcome the following;

 Top 10 Criticisms